 In 1837 the trading post was abandoned since most of the native population had been displaced and the fur trade was coming to an end with lumber being the new commodity along the Ottawa River.
 The trading post log cabins fell into ruin and the land was transformed into farmland until it became cottage country, of which it remains today.

-Of course the original plot of land settled by Mondion and used by the Hudson’s Bay Company has been subdivided into many lots since they departed, but a significant parcel of waterfront land that was once owned by Mondion and the Hudson’s Bay Company is up for sale.
-Nearby off the main road it was also discovered that some overgrown stone foundation remain, perhaps of the original 1786 Mondion house and the 1800’s trading post, on whose property it is unknown.
+Of course the original plot of land settled by Mondion and used by the Hudson’s Bay Company has been subdivided into many lots since they departed, but a significant parcel of waterfront land that was once owned by Mondion and the Hudson’s Bay Company is still undeveloped.
+Nearby, off the main road it was also discovered that some overgrown stone foundations remain, likely those of the original 1786 Mondion house and the 1800’s trading post.
 The crumbling stones of this once bustling fur trading dynasty now sit quietly forgotten in the bushes.

-I find it seriously disheartening that such an important piece of Ottawa Valley history, if not Canadian history remains forgotten, up for grabs to the first person who has $55,000.
+I find it seriously disheartening that such an important piece of Ottawa Valley history, if not Canadian history remains forgotten.
 This is certainly an important part of our national history that I think should be considered for recognition by the federal or provincial government.
-Who knows what important artifacts lie beneath the surface of this available real estate.
-The ruins, whoever they belong to, should also be recognized in some manner.
-Perhaps I’ll call up the Hudson’s Bay Company Customer Service department to see if they are interested in setting up an outlet there again.
-I can also call my bank to see if I can extend my line of credit to buy my very own piece of important Ottawa Valley history.
+Who knows what important historical artifacts lie beneath the surface of this land.
+With the Hudson’s Bay Company recently sold to an American private equity firm, these ruins of the old HBC trading post, whoever they belong to, should be preserved and recognized for their cultural and historical value to this country.

 Wikipedia: Hudson’s Bay Company